linux-system-roles/journald/README.md

 time span after which journald synchronizes currently used journal file to disk.
 By default role doesn't alter currently used value.

+- `journald_forward_to_syslog` - boolean variable, control whether log messages
+received by the journal daemon shall be forwarded to a traditional syslog daemon.
+Defaults to `false`.

 ## Example Playbook

 ```yaml